Ninoy Aquino International Airport: Terminal 1

 By 1991, Terminal 1 reached its capacity with a total passenger volume of 4.53 million.
 From that year, the terminal has been over capacity, recording an annual average growth rate of 11%.
 To accommodate this, improvements have been made, increasing its capacity to six million passengers.
 In the same year, an extension arrival area was constructed at the ground level to decongest the terminal's original arrivals area.
 The main arrivals curbside was later designated for VIPs and passengers with special requests until 2025, where it was reopened to all passengers.

 From 2011 to 2013, Terminal 1 was ranked among the worst airports in Asia by the travel website The Guide to Sleeping In Airports.
-As a result, plans were developed to rehabilitate the terminal, including expanding the arrival area, adding parking spaces, and enhancing facilities.
-Renovations began on January 23, 2014.
-Part of the project involved the installation of buckling restrained braces to enhance the building's structural integrity.
+As a result, plans were developed to rehabilitate the terminal, expanding the arrival area, adding parking spaces, and enhancing facilities.
+Renovations began on January 23, 2014, which involved the installation of buckling restrained braces to enhance the building's structural integrity.

-Terminal 1 once served almost all foreign-based carriers (except All Nippon Airways).
-After the full completion of the larger Terminal 3 in 2014, eighteen airlines moved to the larger terminal to decongest Terminal 1.
-Since June 16, 2023, flag carrier Philippine Airlines uses Terminal 1 as its international hub.
-Low-cost carrier Royal Air Philippines also uses the terminal for its international flights.
-Other airlines operating at Terminal 1 include Air China, Air India, Air Niugini, Asiana Airlines, China Airlines, China Eastern Airlines, EVA Air, Japan Airlines, Korean Air, Kuwait Airways, Malaysia Airlines, Oman Air, Royal Brunei Airlines, Saudia, Shenzhen Airlines, Vietnam Airlines, XiamenAir, and Zipair Tokyo.
+Terminal 1 once served almost all foreign-based carriers.
+After the larger Terminal 3 was fully completed in 2014, 23 airlines moved there to decongest Terminal 1.
+Since June 16, 2023, flag carrier Philippine Airlines has used Terminal 1 as its international hub; the AirAsia Group followed suit on March 29, 2026.
+Other airlines operating at Terminal 1 include Air India, Air Niugini, Asiana Airlines, China Airlines, EVA Air, Hunnu Air, Korean Air, Kuwait Airways, Malaysia Airlines, Oman Air, Saudia, VietJet Air, and XiamenAir.